 What’s so special about Baja?

 I grew up reading about Baja.
-The dirt and the sand – it was such an elusive place, just like in Any Given Sunday.
+The dirt and the sand – it was such an elusive place, just like in On Any Sunday.
 Years went by, and I still had never made it down there.
 That’s when I had the realization of a goal.
 Going to Baja was something I had always wanted to do.
 Now, 15 years later I finally made it there.
 It’s a magical place, it’s not modernized.
 It’s still like going back in time.
 Fishing villages, no wifi – it feels like you’re in a whole other world.

 How did the bikes perform?